aylamich/aylamich/README.md

 <img align="right" height="300" src="https://media1.tenor.com/m/MKvX_qr8RmYAAAAd/computer-pusheen.gif" alt="Gato Pusheen digitando no computador" />

 I'm an Information Systems undergraduate at PUCPR, but my journey in tech started long before university.
-I have basic knowledge in both frontend and backend development, but I’m especially passionate about frontend because of its creative potential.
-My main interests include Web3.0, Blockchain, Dapps, Artificial Intelligence, and Games.
-I’m constantly exploring new technologies and deepening my skills, driven by curiosity and the desire to create new things.
-In my free time, I enjoy gaming, studying philosophy, and discovering new coffee shops.
-I'm a calm and curious person, always eager to learn and grow in the tech world. :)
+I've always been passionate about technology and games, which naturally led me to this field.
+I work with both frontend and backend development, and I really enjoy the creative side of building projects, especially when turning ideas into something visual and functional.
+I also have experience with databases, APIs, and automation, focusing on building simple and well-structured solutions.
+My main interests include Web3, Blockchain, Artificial Intelligence, and Software Architecture.
+I'm always exploring new technologies and trying to improve my logic, critical thinking, and overall knowledge.
+In my free time, I enjoy gaming, studying philosophy, discovering new coffee shops, and exploring new things, whether in tech, art, or just something different :)

 - 📫 How to reach me [*aylamick@gmail.com*](mailto:aylamick@gmail.com)